DW0RKiN/M4_FORTH/README.md

 Macro names cannot be just `.` or `>`, but an alphanumeric name.
 So must be renamed to `DOT` or `LT`. `2dup` to `_2DUP`. `3` to `PUSH(3)`.
 All FORTH words must be capitalized!
 Because `+` is written as `ADD`.
 And `add` is reserved for assembler instructions.

 Theoretically, your function name or variable may conflict with the name of the macro used.
-So check it out.
-The worse case is when you make a mistake in the name of the macro.
+So check it out. `ifdef({your_name},{used},{not used})` The worse case is when you make a mistake in the name of the macro.
 Then it will not expand and will probably be hidden in the comment of the previous macro.

 https://github.com/DW0RKiN/M4_FORTH/blob/master/forth2m4.sh